-TASK 5 DATA COLLECTION AND ANALYSIS
+TASK 7 DATA COLLECTION AND ANALYSIS

-The goal of this task is to collect operational data from the project, to analyze that data for economic and environmental impacts, and to include the data and analysis in the Final Report and in the monthly progress reports for the final 12 months of the data collection period.
+The goal of this task is to collect operational data from the project, to analyze that data for economic and environmental impacts, and to include the data and analysis in the Final Report and a monthly progress report for the final 12 months of the data collection period.

 - Collect and provide a minimum of 12 months of data on deployed charging equipment, submitted electronically each month in a Monthly Data Collection Progress Report.
-Data on charging events for deployed infrastructure shall include, but is not limited to: - Number of charging or refueling sessions - Average charger or refueling station downtime - Peak power delivered (kW) - Duration of active charging, hourly - Duration of charging session, hourly (e.g., vehicle parked but not actively charging) - Average session duration - Energy delivered (kWh) - Average kWh or kg dispensed - Types of vehicles using the charging equipment - Applicable price to the driver or user for charging - Payment method for public charging - Energy delivered back to grid or facility if a bidirectional charging use case (kWh) - Normal operating hours, up time, downtime, and explanations of variations - Perform Data Collection and Information Analysis: collect and provide the following data/information to be included and analyzed in the Final Report: - Number, type, date and location of chargers or hydrogen refueling stations installed. - Nameplate capacity of the installed equipment, in kW for chargers and kg/day for hydrogen. - Number and type of outlets per charger. - Location type, such as street, parking lot, hotel, restaurant or multi-unit housing. - Total cost per charger or refueling station, the subsidy from the CEC per charger or refueling station, federal subsidy per charger or refueling station, utility subsidy per charger or refueling station, and privately funded share per charger or refueling station. - Gallons of gasoline and/or diesel fuel displaced (with associated mileage information) - Expected air emissions reduction, for example: - Non-methane hydrocarbons - Oxides of nitrogen - Particulate Matter - Formaldehyde - o Identify any current and planned use of renewable energy at the facility. - Describe any energy efficiency measures used in the facility that may exceed Title 24 standards in Part 6 of the California Code Regulations.
+Data on charging events for deployed infrastructure shall include, but is not limited to: - Number of charging or refueling sessions - Average charger or refueling station downtime - Peak power delivered (kW) - Duration of active charging, hourly - Duration of charging session, hourly (e.g., vehicle parked but not actively charging) - Average session duration - Energy delivered (kWh) - Average kWh or kg dispensed - Types of vehicles using the charging equipment - Applicable price to the driver or user for charging - Payment method for public charging - Energy delivered back to grid or facility if a bidirectional charging use case (kWh) - Normal operating hours, up time, downtime, and explanations of variations - Collect and provide the following data to be included in the Final Report: - Number, type, date and location of chargers or hydrogen refueling stations installed. - Nameplate capacity of the installed equipment, in kW for chargers and kg/day for hydrogen. - Number and type of outlets per charger. - o Location type, such as street, parking lot, hotel, restaurant or multi-unit housing.

-- Provide data on potential job creation, economic development, and increased state revenue as a result of expected future expansion. - Provide a quantified estimate of the project's carbon intensity values for life-cycle greenhouse gas emissions. - Compare any project performance and expectations provided in the proposal to CEC with actual project performance and accomplishments.
+- Total cost per charger or refueling station, the subsidy from the CEC per charger or refueling station, federal subsidy per charger or refueling station, utility subsidy per charger or refueling station, and privately funded share per charger or refueling station. - Gallons of gasoline and/or diesel fuel displaced (with associated mileage information) - Expected air emissions reduction, for example: - Non-methane hydrocarbons - Oxides of nitrogen - Particulate Matter - Formaldehyde - o Identify any current and planned use of renewable energy at the facility. - Describe any energy efficiency measures used in the facility that may exceed Title 24 standards in Part 6 of the California Code Regulations. - Provide data on potential job creation, economic development, and increased state revenue as a result of expected future expansion. - Provide a quantified estimate of the project's carbon intensity values for life-cycle greenhouse gas emissions. - Compare any project performance and expectations provided in the proposal to CEC with actual project performance and accomplishments.

-- Monthly Data Collection Progress Reports - Data Collection and Information Analysis will be included in the Final Report
+- Monthly Data Collection Progress Report - Data collection information and analysis will be included in the Final Report

-TASK 6 PROJECT FACT SHEET
+TASK 8 PROJECT FACT SHEET